rmccrear/lv-3-may-2024/week-3/part-0-planning.md

 - Add your list of components along their data requirements.
 This will help you stay organized as you proceed.

 #### Step 6: Begin Coding
-- Start building your components according to the structure you've identified.
+- Move to the next part of the assignment to start coding your components.
-- Refer to your mockup and the data file as you write the code.
+- You will refer to your mockup and the data file as you write the code.
 Each component should match a section of the mockup and pull the relevant data from `cat-data.json`.

 ---

 ### Summary of What You've Learned:

 In this exercise, you learned how to break down a mockup into individual components and structure a React project around them.
 You practiced identifying the data that each component needs and linked it to a corresponding data source.
 Additionally, you documented your component structure and data requirements in a `README.md` file, which is an essential part of good development practices.
 By the end, you applied this structured approach to start coding the components, building a strong foundation for future projects.

+### Rubric

+20 points

+- **Component Identification (10 points)**
+  - Accurately identified key components from the mockup.
+- **Data Mapping (5 points)**
+  - Successfully mapped data from `cat-data.json` to the appropriate components.
+- **Project Planning (5 points)**
+  - Clearly documented the project structure in a `README.md` file.